davidino/dockerTab/readme.md

 ### DockerTab

-Docker containers in a Tab
+With DockerTab you will be able to visualize informations about your docker containers through a UI interface

 ![Screenshot.png](Screenshot.png)

-### Connection to your docker
+### Connection to your Docker

-If you are using `boot2docker` you should already have access to your docker.

-But if your docker is hosted somewhere else then you need to change the docker configuration in that way:
+By default docker is not able to receive commands from a different host, but if you are using `boot2docker` the configuration is already setted up to listen for outside connection.
+Otherwise you have to change the configuration adding `-H tcp://0.0.0.0:2375`.
+Like this:

 ```sh
 # /lib/systemd/system/docker.service